Foster Swift Collins & Smith traces its origins to 1902. That was when Walter S. Foster established a law office in downtown Lansing.

 Several decades of steady growth followed.
 By the 1990s, the firm was adding offices to accommodate client needs and opportunities throughout the state.
 Foster Swift expanded into Southeastern Michigan and downtown Detroit, followed a few years later by the establishment of a Grand Rapids office in Western Michigan.
 The firm established its Holland office in 2010, offering Foster Swift’s clients border-to-border coverage.
 In 2016, Foster Swift further developed its West Michigan presence with the opening of its St. Joseph office.
 Supporting new capacity and growth, the firms Farmington Hills office also relocated to Southfield.

 Some things, however, will never change.
-For over 100 years, the firm has never wavered from the values of ethics, integrity and exemplary service to the clients who depend on us.
+For 120 years, the firm has never wavered from the values of ethics, integrity and exemplary service to the clients who depend on us.
 In return, clients have rewarded Foster Swift with their trust and loyalty.

 In many ways, Foster Swift is still a lot like the firm founded by Walter S. Foster over a century ago.
 The firm worries less about profits-per-partner or some other law-firm management metric and worries more about our clients’ needs and problems.